MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/2-Superposition-in-quantum-computing.md

 ## Quantum computers are quantum systems

 Quantum computers are controllable quantum mechanical devices that exploit the properties of quantum physics to perform computations.
-And, like every quantum mechanical system, can be described with the Schrödinger equation:
+You may have seen or heard about the Schrödinger equation that describes every quantum mechanical system:

 $$i \hbar \frac{\partial}{\partial t}\psi(t)=\hat H \psi(t)$$